mikenewbon/blender-studio/docs/architecture.md

 which provide additional attributes like resolution or duration.
 These models additionally have a one-to-one reference to a Static Asset instance, containing all the other data.

-Preview pictures for all assets are obligatory.
+Preview pictures for all static assets are obligatory.
 However, for images and videos they can be generated automatically (e.g. by the `sorl-thumbnail` library).

-We want the entire `assets` app (i.e. file-representing models: `StaticAsset`, `Image`, `Video`) to be portable, and independent of the other apps.
+We want the entire `static_assets` app (i.e. file-representing models: `StaticAsset`, `Image`, `Video`) to be portable, and independent of the other apps.
 In particular, the `DynamicStorageFileField` should be left inside this app, even though it is used in other apps' models as well.